 Let me explain with a short and simple example.
 Say you want to make an app with the latest news of an area.
 You can just create an application that will crawl news articles on the web with more than one reference to that place’s name.
 Then the links for these articles found can be shown nicely, in a dashboard, sorted in descending frequency of the word found (here keyword found is the location itself).

-So here are some similar app ideas that can be implemented if you have a in-house team with a solid understanding of how web scraping works, or you have an experienced team like PromptCloud taking care of your company’s data needs.
+So here are some similar app ideas that can be implemented if you have an in-house team with a solid understanding of how web crawling works or you have an experienced team like PromptCloud taking care of your company’s data needs.

-Would it not be great to get a book recommendation engine that will match your personal likes and dislikes and find books for you using web scraping?
-What might seem as a fantasy is actually quite possible.
-A book recommendation engine may ask you different things and based on the parameters, can recommend you a book for the day.
-It can even ask you about your mood, check the weather, the time of the day, and accordingly suggest you a book.
-This can be done using a real time, self updating model based on data related to books in the internet.
+Would it not be great to get a book recommendation engine that will match your likes and dislikes and find books?
+What might seem like a fantasy is quite possible.
+A book recommendation engine may ask you different things and based on the parameters, can recommend a book for the day.
+It can even ask you about your mood, check the weather, the time of the day, and accordingly suggest a book.
+This can be done using a real-time, self-updating web scraper based on data related to books on the internet.

-Have you heard of reverse image search engine?
+Have you heard of a reverse image search engine?
 Well, it is as simple as this.
-How would you like an application, where you can upload an image and it will show you images similar to it, which are available in the internet?
-Such an application can be made possible by leveraging web scraping technologies and then applying some image recognition algorithm on top of the data.
+How would you like an application, where you can upload an image and it will show you images similar to it, which are available on the internet?
+Such an application can be made possible by leveraging web scraping services and then applying some image recognition algorithm on top of the data.